kaziasifjawwad/java_exercise/javaPractice/polimorphism/README.md

 run the `Test.java` file and trace the output .

 > Do not compile or run the code.
-Trace yourself and try to identify if the code will throw a runtime error
+Trace yourself and try to identify whether the code will throw a runtime error
 > or a compiled time error.

 > If none of the error occur, trace  the output.